EnclaveGames/Enclave-Phaser-Template/README.md

 - particle emitters
 - new camera effects: shake, flash, fade

-### License
+### License:

-License: CC BY-SA 3.0 - see License.txt for details.
+The license in use is CC BY-SA 3.0 - see License.txt for details.

 ### Beer time!